SmartLayer/OneDriveGuard/README.md

 - The OAuth token is read from rclone.conf and used directly
 - No credentials are stored by these scripts
 - Tokens expire and may need to be refreshed via `rclone authorize onedrive`
-- The scripts only read ACL information; they do not modify permissions
+- The scripts can read, create, and delete ACL information; use with appropriate caution

 ## License